 The first step to understanding whether your dog is overweight is a preventative one.
-By weighing them regularly, recording their weight, and attending check-ups with your vet, you'll get a clearer picture of their weight gain or loss over their lifetime.
+By weighing him regularly, recording his weight, and taking him for checkups with your vet, you'll get a clearer picture of his weight gain or loss over his lifetime.

-Your vet will be able to tell you your dog's ideal weight, based on its sex, breed, and age.
-If your dog is between 15% and 20% over its ideal weight, it's classified as obese.
-As an example, a dog whose ideal weight is 110 lbs would be considered obese if it weighed 132 lbs.
+Your vet will be able to tell you your dog's ideal weight based on sex, breed, and age.
+If your dog is more than 20 percent over his ideal weight, he is classified as obese.
+As an example, a dog whose ideal weight is 110 pounds would be considered obese if he weighed 132 pounds.

-A simple test you can do at home to work out whether your dog is overweight or obese is to try to feel its ribs through its fur and body tissue.
-If you can feel its ribs but they're not prominent, your dog is a healthy weight.
-If it's impossible for you to find and feel its ribs, then your dog is overweight.
+A simple test you can do at home to determine whether your dog is overweight or obese is to try to feel his ribs through his fur and body tissue.
+If you can feel his ribs but they're not prominent, your dog is a healthy weight.
+If it's impossible for you to find and feel his ribs, your dog is overweight.

 How do overweight dogs behave?

-You might also recognize your dog is overweight from a change in its behavior.
-It might be lethargic and lack energy, including a lack of effort when it comes to playing games or taking physical activity.
-When you take your dog on walks, it may become breathless very easily or even stop attempting to walk altogether, because it's either in pain or tired.
-You’ll also, naturally, see their physical size increase.
+You might also recognize your dog is overweight from a change in his behavior.
+He might be lethargic and display a lack of effort when it comes to playing games or being active.
+When you take your dog on walks, he may become breathless very easily or even stop attempting to walk altogether, because he’s either in pain or tired.
+You’ll also see his physical size increase.

-Your dog may exhibit particular poor behaviors around food, such as over-eating, begging for scraps, whining for treats or acting aggressively toward you at mealtimes.
-When establishing a weight loss plan for your dog, your vet will ask how you feed your dog and what you feed it; it's important to answer honestly, as sometimes owners can inadvertently be contributing to their dog's obesity through giving it snacks, too many treats, or leftovers.
+Your dog may exhibit certain behaviors around food, such as overeating if offered unlimited amounts of food, begging for scraps, whining for treats or acting aggressively toward you at mealtimes.
+When establishing a weight loss plan for your dog, your vet will ask how you feed him and what you feed him; it's important to answer honestly, as sometimes owners can inadvertently contribute to their dog's obesity by giving him snacks, too many treats, or leftovers.

-Obesity and being overweight is a real and pressing issue among dogs, but it can be treated with the right diet and behavior.
-Make sure to attend regular check-ups with your vet to monitor your dog's weight, as well as speaking to them if you notice any of the behaviors which could indicate obesity.
+Obesity and overweight are real and pressing issues among dogs, but they can be treated with the right diet and behavior.
+Make sure to attend regular checkups with your vet to monitor your dog's weight, as well as consulting with your vet if you notice any of the signs or behaviors which could indicate obesity.